-However, there’re several fields and blocks in one step checkout for Magento extension that are set in stone, namely the shipping, billing, and payment info.
-Rather than that, it’s free-will.
+However, there’re several fields and blocks in one-step checkout for the Magento extension that is set in stone, namely the shipping, billing, and payment info.
+Rather than that, it’s free will.

 You can wipe off distractions such as the header and footer, menu buttons, as well as other unnecessary fields.
 Giving your checkout a smooth and clean look will guarantee a much better conversion rate.

 #4 Make use of automation